chapensis/GoLearning/README.md

 # GoLearning
-This is go learning repo
+This is go learning repo in dev